 I have always loved the bass.
 I still play it a lot; it’s just that the guitar has taken a lot more of my attention.
 I do sessions on bass and play live every once in a while on it.
 People know me as a guitar player, but I would say that bass playing is still an equal thing for me.
 Maybe some day that will switch back around! haha.

 Which musical collaboration are you proud of the most and why?

 I think working with Jon Batiste has been a really fun and rewarding collaboration.
 He’s such a monster musician, but we have a great musical and personal connection.
 It feels like we’re able to really connect on a deep musical level, and make real art.
 That’s the biggest reward of it.

 I did a tour in Peru years ago.
 We did a pop up show in a little surf town called San Bartolo.
 There was a local pizza shop that we set up at and just announced that day that we’d be playing.
 It turned out to be an amazing night of community and being welcomed in by the locals; and an incredible night of music and improvisation.

 I met some of the guys when they came out to Minneapolis and saw a band I was playing with at the time.
 Vulfpeck was still just getting started, and we started hanging out when I was in Los Angeles or when they would come through Minneapolis.
 Eventually we started jamming together and that blossomed into what it is now.

-you have some advice for young guitarists, that are on the beginning of their
+Do you have some advice for young guitarists, that are on the beginning of their carriers?

 It’s going to be a fun high energy concert.
 It’s gonna be funky!